Neurakind/Chamate-docs/PRIVACY_POLICY.md

 - **Account Deletion:** Delete your account and associated personal data (see Account Deletion section below)
 - **Data Export:** Request a copy of your data in a portable format
 - **Opt-out:** Opt out of analytics and data collection (may limit personalization features)
+- **Subscription Management:** View, modify, or cancel your subscription at any time through your device's app store settings
+- **Payment Information Access:** Access your payment history and billing information through your Apple or Google account
+- **Subscription Data:** Request information about your subscription status and usage

 ## Account Deletion